 Seritag recommend NXP's TagInfo or NXP's NFC Launch apps.
 TagInfo is a more full featured whereas NFC Launch is a lightweight app designed simply for reading a web link from an NFC tag.

 Since Apple announced that NFC tag scanning was going to be enabled in iOS11, a number of NFC Apps have appeared on the App Store.
 Some of them work very well, others are a little unreliable.
+Remember, if you are running the latest iOS 14 software, you don't need to download an App, just open the Control Centre and turn on NFC Scan Mode.

 The are two reasons Seritag recommend the NXP Apps.
 First, while you may not have heard of NXP, they are a microchip company similar to Intel, who you probably have.
 NXP make almost all the NFC chips that go into NFC tags.